-We are exposed to market risks in the ordinary course of our business.
-These risks primarily include interest rate sensitivities.
-As of September 30, 2019, we had cash and cash equivalents and short-term investments of \$32.9 million.
+As of March 31, 2020, we had cash and cash equivalents of \$92.5 million.
 Our exposure to interest rate sensitivity is impacted by changes in the underlying U.S. bank interest rates.
 Our surplus cash has been invested in interest-bearing savings accounts from time to time.
 We have not entered into investments for trading or speculative purposes.
 We do not believe an immediate one percentage point change in interest rates would have a material effect on the fair market value of our portfolio, and therefore we do not expect our operating results or cash flows to be significantly affected by changes in market interest rates.